NeilanshTriesToCode/react-shopping-cart/README.md

 - A simple e-commerce Shopping-Cart app made using React JS.

 ## Description:
-Using ReactJS and some external libraries, this app mimics an e-commerce platform, allowing users to browse products and categories, and add products in their cart.
+Using ReactJS and some external libraries, this app mimics an e-commerce platform, allowing users to browse categories and products, and add them in their cart.

 ## Features:
 - Allows user to browse through different Categories and Products.